Palestinians report Gaza truce with Israel as violence ebbs

 Two Palestinian officials and a TV station belonging to Hamas, Gaza’s Islamist rulers, said a ceasefire had been reached at 0430 a.m.
 (0130 GMT), apparently stopping the violence from broadening into a conflict which neither side seemed keen on fighting.

-Israeli officials did not comment on whether a truce had been reached.
+Israeli officials did not comment on whether a truce had been reached, but the military said that protective restrictions in place on residents of southern Israel since the fighting began were being lifted.

 Israel’s military said that more than 600 rockets and other projectiles - over 150 of them intercepted by its Iron Dome anti-missile system - had been fired at southern Israeli cities and villages since Friday.
 It said it attacked about 320 targets belonging to Gaza militant groups.